 If Graham and I owned a bed and breakfast, we would want it to be like Physis Caribbean B&B near Puerto Viejo, Costa Rica.
 It’s clean, comfortable and adorably decorated.
 It’s also relaxing and has amenities we loved.

 We arrived in Cocles on Graham’s birthday after being delayed for three hours.
 We were tired and hungry.
-We were welcomed by two friends of the owners who were taking care of the B&B for a few days.
+We were welcomed by two friends of the owners who were taking care of the bed and breakfast for a few days.
 They were so warm and welcoming, and they had welcome drinks for us, which was much-needed after a long day.
 They showed us to our room, Room 3, which had an outdoor shower.
 It is located downstairs of the two-story home.
 The room had both queen and full beds, closets, a safe, a fridge and satellite TV.

 Outside our room were two hammocks, a drink station, shoe racks, books and lots of tropical plants.
 A calming water feature and a vibrant mural on the wall added to the relaxing ambiance.
 In the back of the yard was the third room and a picnic table.
 A cat named Mr. Lucy roamed about.
-We often found him snoozing in a seating area located in the front of the B&B.
+We often found him snoozing in a seating area located in the front of the bed and breakfast.

-The B&B offered several breakfast options, and we tried nearly all of them: eggs and toast with a cup of fruit and tea or coffee; pancakes with fruit; and French toast with fruit.
+The bed and breakfast offered several breakfast options, and we tried nearly all of them: eggs and toast with a cup of fruit and tea or coffee; pancakes with fruit; and French toast with fruit.
 The upstairs dining area has no windows, so we always felt the breezes and watched the rain.
 Each morning we met and chatted with our fellow guests.
 We met a couple from Argentina, a businessman from Tennessee who was looking for his retirement home and a couple of Germany.
 We loved hearing their stories and about their long vacations.
 I envied the fact that most of them were spending weeks in Costa Rica.

 Physis offers bike and snorkel gear rental.
 Bikes are $8 a day and are a great mode of transportation in Puerto Viejo, Cocles, Manzanito and the other small towns on the Caribbean side of the country.
 You see many people riding bikes on the main road.
 It was also nice to have the option to rent our own snorkel gear and snorkel at Cahuita National Park.
 Many online sites had said you need a guide, but some people we met told us they often do it without one.